josephwehby/Argus/README.md

 # Compiling
 - This program is designed to run on windows
-- ImGui and ImPlot are submodules so you need to clone recursively
+- ImGui, ImPlot, and GLFW are submodules so you need to clone recursively
 - To download run `git clone --recursive git@github.com:josephwehby/Argus.git`